Taiwan anti-China protest exposes island's nationalist divide

 The mainly student protesters, who proffer sunflowers as a symbol of hope, denounce the pact as an arrangement suiting Taiwan’s wealthy.
 They say it will lead to mass encroachment by China, and its one-party mindset, on the island’s cherished democratic values and institutions.

-Its advocates, including Taiwan’s president and his government, say it is a vital step to normalising relations with Beijing and will provide jobs and improve living standards.
+Its advocates, including Taiwan’s president and his government, say it is a vital step to normalizing relations with Beijing and will provide jobs and improve living standards.

 Protesters demand the repeal of the trade deal, which was only one step away from parliamentary ratification before the sit-in began.